prtvi/steganography/README.md

 ## Steganography
 It is the technique of hiding digital data such as audio/image/video within an ordinary, simple non-secret file such as audio/image/video.

-Get detailed explanation of Steganography [here](https://prithviie.github.io/html/projects/stegano.html).
+Get detailed explanation of Steganography in the repository's About tab.

 ## About the Project
 This is a simple implementation of Image Steganography using the **LSB** (Least Significant Bit) technique.
 Implemented using MATLAB.
 This project includes two implementations: